 It is entirely normal, and healthy even, to use food to cope with emotions.
 Food is meant to be pleasurable, so eating “comfort foods” from time to time to numb uncomfortable feelings can offer a temporary reprieve.
 However, it’s important to have other skills in your self-care toolbox to lean on for dealing with unpleasant feelings.
 If food is your only coping mechanism, this can feel self-sabotaging and ultimately be unhelpful.

-Our culture is numbers and data driven - however, exercise and eating is not a transactional, “calories in -calories out” equation or relationship.
+Our culture is numbers and data driven - however, exercise and eating are not a transactional, “calories in-calories out” equation.
 If you use exercise as a way to purge calories, punish yourself for what you ate, or if it feels like an obligation, try to shift your thinking to how movement makes you feel in your body.
-There’s no doubt there are numerous health benefits to exercise, however if it adds more stress to your day, it might not be so healthy.
+There’s no doubt there are numerous health benefits to exercise, however, if it adds more stress to your day, it might not be so healthy.
 How do you feel after moving your body?
 More alert, energized, centered, maybe?
 If your only motivation to exercise is to change or shrink your body, it may not be helpful overall for cultivating a positive relationship with your body.
 We talk more about exploring your relationship with exercise and what it looks like to engage in joyful movement in these posts.

 The last principle, for a reason, as nutrition should not be a major consideration until you’ve worked on ditching the diet mentality and healing your relationship with food.
 Gentle nutrition is about considering how food makes you feel, with balance, variety, and enjoyable foods.
 You wouldn’t feel so great if all you ate was donuts, just like you would be lacking if you only ate salads.
 Making small shifts and focusing on the overall eating pattern will be a lot more impactful overall than any diet.

 Food freedom and body liberation is a beautiful thing.
 If you’re working on healing your relationship with food and body, you don’t have to navigate it on your own.
-We’re launching a Getting Started with Intuitive Eating online course that walks you through these ten principles in greater detail, plus concrete steps and exercises to help you along the way.
-Visit our course page for more details!
+Join our newsletter to make sure you stay up to date on all our practice has to offer you in your journey.